opensource21/webtest/Readme.md

     - WebDriverRule: Creates at the beginning a WebBrowser in the SessionManager.
       If selenium loose the connection to the browser or more than 10 test use the webbrowser a new instance is created.
-    - Starts at the beginning the webserver.
+    - WebServerRule: Starts at the beginning the webserver.
 - SessionManager which handles different session and create webdriver instances.

 ## Configuration